 Describe your experience with Indiana Fertility Institute.

-During treatment, were you treated like a number or a human with John Jarrett at Indiana Fertility Institute?
+During treatment, were you treated like a number or a human with Meredith Provost at Indiana Fertility Institute?

 Describe your experience with the nursing staff.

 The nursing staff were nice enough, but what really threw me was when I came in for my ultrasound after starting my second round of Letrozole and they could not find my uterus.
 They sent me upstairs for labs, but didn't bother to test for pregnancy at that point.
 They just determined that "I must have ovulated early" on the 8th or 9th day of my cycle, which would have been very early.
 That experience caused me to lose confidence in the nursing staff.
 So much that I have questioned whether or not my first IUI was done correctly.